AshParker19/42_C-_modules/README.md

 ## C++ Modules

-At 42 we study C++ of 98 standard.
-The idea is to learn the basics of the language and then move on to the more modern standards.
+The idea is to learn the basics of the language and then move on to the more modern standards, this why at 42 we study C++ of 98 standard.

 This repository contains modules of C++ piscine at 42.
 Each module is dedicated to a specific topic.

----

 There are 10 modules in total.
 Each module contains a set of exercises and a README.md file which contains a description of the exercises and a list of concepts that we learn in the module.

 ## Table of Contents